1973 Allentown mayoral election: Democratic primary

 There was no serious Democratic primary, as the city's party coalesced around Joseph Daddona, then a two-term city councilmen, and the party's candidate in 1969 when he lost to Bartholomew.

 General election

-Many had expected the election to be a rematch of 1969, with Bartholomew facing off against Daddona again, however, Bogert's surprise upset dampened the effort by the city's Republican party to campaign as Bartholomew's supporters weren't enthusiastic about Bogert.
+Many had expected the election to be a rematch of 1969, with Bartholomew facing off against Daddona again.
+However, Bogert's surprise primary victory dampened the effort by the city's Republican party to campaign as Bartholomew's supporters were not enthusiastic about Bogert.